reazen/relude/README.md

 [![CircleCI branch](https://img.shields.io/circleci/project/github/reazen/relude/master.svg)](https://circleci.com/gh/reazen/relude)
 [![npm](https://img.shields.io/npm/v/relude.svg)](https://www.npmjs.com/package/relude)

-Relude is a ReasonML/BuckleScript/OCaml standard library replacement ("prelude") written in [ReasonML](https://reasonml.github.io/), targeting compilation to JavaScript via the [BuckleScript](https://bucklescript.github.io/) compiler.
+Relude is a **ReasonML**/**BuckleScript**/**OCaml** standard library replacement ("prelude") written in [ReasonML](https://reasonml.github.io/), targeting compilation to **JavaScript** via the [BuckleScript](https://bucklescript.github.io/) compiler.

 Relude aims to provide a robust collection of modules, types, and functions built on top of reusable typeclass-style abstractions, with a focus on day-to-day practical use.
-While Relude has its foundation in category theory and abstract algebra concepts, our goal is to make the library as easy-to-use as a library like [Lodash](https://lodash.com/docs) for people who don't know or care about category theory.
-This is possible due to OCaml's powerful module system and the amazing work that has gone into [bs-abstract](https://github.com/Risto-Stevcev/bs-abstract), on which much of Relude is based.
+Relude has its foundation on the math concepts found in most modern pure functional languages, but our goal is to make the library as easy-to-use as a library like [Lodash](https://lodash.com/docs) for those who don't know or care about the underlying abstractions.
+This is made possible by OCaml's module system and the foundational work that has gone into [bs-abstract](https://github.com/Risto-Stevcev/bs-abstract), on which much of Relude is based.

-For example, the following functions all exist in Relude, and are all backed by the same underlying function (`fold` from `Foldable`, when the inner type implements `Monoid`):
+As an example, the following functions all exist in Relude, and are all backed by the same underlying function (`fold` from `Foldable`, where the inner type has a `Monoid` instance):

 ```reason
 open Relude.Globals;